Cricket Formats – Let’s Explore the 4 Types of Cricket

 ODI Cricket Matches

 As for limited overs cricket, One Day Internationals frequently use the abbreviation ODI and, as the name suggests, they are intended to be contested over one day and with a limited number of overs.
-On occasions, if weather intervenes, there is a reserve day in place if it’s an important match that really must be completed.
+On occasions, if weather intervenes, there is a reserve day in place if it’s a World Cup final or an important match that really must be completed.

 The format of one day cricket has changed a little over the years but the current form has been established for some considerable time.
 Two teams of 11 players receive a maximum of 50 overs per side and, at the end of that sequence, the team with the highest score wins.